How to Import WordPress Posts with Images

 Once done, click Continue to Step 3.

-Step 3: Map Posts Data to Correct Import Fields
+Step 3: Map the Incoming Data Elements to the Correct Post Fields

 Now you see the Drag & Drop screen, where you build the template that's used for the import.
 To add fields, drag them from the right panel to the appropriate target field on the left.